ljrant/Guroscope/README.md

 #### Work in progress::: list of potential features & stuff to be added

+Main plot / "Guruscape"
+* Adjust the cursor icon for easier selection of gurus from the guruscape for comparisons
+* add functionality to plot Correlation circle as a "minimap" to aid in interpretation of the ordination axis
+* adding functional NMDS ordination and maybe some other ordination methods

 Guru sidepanel (right panel):
 * Rework how gurometry scores are compared and visualized. get rid of redundant headers.
 * Add Automated highlighting  of the main differences between chosen Gurus gurumetry scores

-Main plot / "Guruscape"
-* Adjust the cursor icon for easier selection of gurus from the guruscape for comparisons
-* add functionality to plot single attribute comparisons as biplot scores (as arrows) on the ordination plot
-* adding functional NMDS ordination and maybe some other ordination methods to the plot

 Other stuff
 *separate tab for cluster analysis for some Guru phylogeny visualizations